HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

 ## First start

-To build an image with generated assets and source code baked in,
-run:
+On the first start you need to run

+    ./search_init.sh

+This will spin up postgres, initialize the database, fetches a copy of the data needed to create the search index - and creates the first search index!
+After the script is finished, you should have hubgrep running on port `8080`, you you didnt change anything.

+## Updating the search index

+To update the search index, run

+    ./search_update.sh

+This will essentially do the same thing as `./search_init.sh`, but skips database initialization, and builds a second index while the first one is still up and working.
+When finished, it rotates the indexes and discards the old one, minimizing the downtime.

+## Updating to a new version

+To build a new version of the docker image, you need to run

     docker-compose -f docker-compose.prod.yml build
+    # or
+    docker-compose -f docker-compose.prod.yml up -d --build

 Note: This is not needed the first time you start, but to trigger building the container after an update to a new version this is neccessary.

-To start the containers (HubGrep and needed services), run

-    docker-compose -f docker-compose.prod.yml up

-(or add a `-d` to detach).

-On first setup, you need to setup the database and the admin user.
+After an update it might be neccessary to update the database structure.
 Easiest is, to run a new shell in the container:

     docker-compose -f docker-compose.prod.yml run --rm service /bin/bash